DannyRuchtie/Agents/README.md

 - All document processing happens on your machine
 - Memory storage is local and under your control
 - Web access is configurable and can be restricted
-- Voice data is processed locally except for speech-to-text conversion
+- Voice synthesis is performed locally using kokoro-onnx

 ## Contributing